 The Latin term ‘Obiter dictum’ is a phrase used in courtrooms as a timeless shift, a tangential statement independent of two conflicting oppositions, to broaden and order further analysis in understanding.

 The geometric style of Obiter's san-serif character questions the conventional by example of rebellious points in statue illustrated in some glyphs.
-The elongated ascenders and descenders of Obiter are unrestricted in length and are often assisted with curved spurs as well as terminals which imitate embossed linocut markings.
+The elongated ascenders and descenders of Obiter are unrestricted in length and often assisted with curved spurs and sheared terminals.
 Result in use for writing with Obiter gives evidence by composure and permanence.

 Domination, desistance and recovery.
 Everything is open to suggestion, Obiter is powerless yet persuasive.
 Its Stoic attitude aims to appeal between legible and illegible without comparison.